MicrosoftDocs/fabric-docs/docs/data-explorer/kusto-query-set.md

 ## Create a new query set

 A query set exists within the context of a workspace.
-A new KQL queryset is associated with whichever workspace is open at the time of creation.
+A new KQL queryset is associated with the workspace is open at the time of creation.

-1. Browse to the workspace you'll use as context for the query set.
+1. Browse to the desired workspace.
 1. Select **+New** > **KQL queryset**

     :::image type="content" source="media/kusto-query-set/create-query-set.png" alt-text="Screenshot of creating new query set.":::